Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Tools to Stop Dogs From Pulling

 If you have a very large dog and simply do not have the strength to control him, you may be wondering if there are any training tools that would at least allow you to not be dragged along the way.
-There are different different training tools that may work.
+There are different training tools that may work.

-The prong collar was once recommended for dogs that lunged and pulled, but it may bring a too strong of a correction to sensitive dogs or dogs that are fearful or lunging out of defensive aggression, the ''I attack first to prevent being attacked''.
-Since, most people are not fully aware of what emotions go through the dog's mind I would not recommend this training device.
+The prong collar was once recommended for dogs that lunged and pulled, but it may bring a too strong of a correction to sensitive dogs or dogs that are fearful or lunging out of defensive aggression, the ''I attack first to prevent being attacked.''
+Since most people are not fully aware of what emotions go through the dog's mind, I would not recommend this training device.

 The other option is the front-attachment harness, a harness with a front ring that allows more control and its pressure on the chest area teaches the dog how to respond properly.
-In order to work well, the dog must learn that it must stay by the owners side with the use of treats at first.
-Dogs appear to respond well to this tool and many people are quite satisfied of the results.
+In order to work well, the dog must learn that it must stay by the owner's side with the use of treats at first.
+Dogs appear to respond well to this tool and many people are quite satisfied with the results.

-Of course, training devices may help gain control but lets remember they are simply tools.
+Of course, training devices may help gain control but let's remember they are simply tools.
 Nothing can replace actual training, which requires time, patience and being persistent.
 If you stop allowing your dog to pull you and abide to a ''no pulling policy'' it may take an hour the first day to just walk a block, but in the long run, your dog will soon understand that when he is ahead of you, you will not go anywhere and it gets quite boring.
-If your are more stubborn than your dog, you will ultimately win!
+If you are more stubborn than your dog, you will ultimately win!

 - The Dangers of Using Retractable Dog Leashes